masoudtahsiri/healthAI-/README.md

 ## Privacy

+HealthAI prioritizes your privacy while providing AI-powered insights:

+- **Apple Intelligence (iOS 26.0+)**: On supported devices (A17 Pro+), all AI processing happens entirely on-device using Apple's Foundation Models Framework - no data leaves your device
+- **Groq API Fallback**: On older devices or iOS versions, the app uses Groq API for AI analysis.
+Health data is sent to Groq's servers to generate insights, but is not stored or used for tracking
+- **No Tracking**: HealthAI does not track users across apps or websites
-All health data remains on your device.
-No external APIs or cloud services are used.
+- **Local Storage**: All health data is stored locally on your device

+For detailed privacy information, see our [Privacy Policy](PRIVACY.md).

 ## App Capabilities

 - HealthKit integration for reading health metrics
-- Local storage for user preferences
+- Local storage for user preferences and cached data
-- Apple Intelligence with Foundation Models Framework for analysis
+- Apple Intelligence with Foundation Models Framework for on-device AI (iOS 26.0+ with A17 Pro+)
-- On-device AI processing
+- Groq API integration for AI insights on older devices
+- Smart caching to minimize API calls and preserve privacy

 ## Documentation